uQr/cordova-docs/known-issues/known-issues-general.md

 - plugins/remote_ios.json
 - plugins/wp8.json.

 Remove these files from source control.
-For local copies, you can eather fetch a fresh copy from source control or remove these files along with any platforms found in the "platforms" folder locally to resolve the issue.
+For local copies, you can either fetch a fresh copy from source control or remove the above files along with platforms found in the "platforms" folder to resolve the issue.
 See [tips and workarounds](../tips-and-workarounds/general/README.md#l#missingexclude) for additional details.

 ----------
 **Missing Intellisense:**